Direct Compensation Property Damage Insurance in Ontario

 How DCPD Works

 DCPD works in a fairly straightforward way.
-The insurance pays out when your car is damaged in an accident that isn’t your fault.
+DCPD applies when you are not at fault, or only partially at fault, in an accident involving another insured and identifiable vehicle.
 You don’t have to wait on the other driver’s insurer, so the process is generally much faster.
 This means you don’t have to spend too much money out of pocket to repair your car.

 Why DCPD Insurance Exists